jessvanos/ab-net-zero-grid-model/README.md

 -   *System_Cost* : Describes the average system costs incured by all resources in the system.

--   *ResValue_Annual* : Shows the annual value of new resoruces based on plant type.
+-   *ResValue_Annual* : Shows the annual value of new resources based on plant type and year built.
 Define the Resource type based on number.
-1 - wind, 2- Solar, 3 - Storage, 4 - Natural gas, 5- Hydrogen and Natural gas blend, 6 - Hydrogen, 7 - All rest (other, hydro, cogen, cola-to-gas).
+1 wind, 2- Solar, 3 - Storage, 4 - Unabated natural gas, 5- Abated natural gas, 6 - Hydrogen, 7 - Hydro, 8 - Other, 9 - Cogen.

 -   *ResValue_Total* : Shows the cumulative annaul value of new resources based on plant type.
 Define the Resource type based on number.
-1 - wind, 2- Solar, 3 - Storage, 4 - Natural gas, 5- Hydrogen and Natural gas blend, 6 - Hydrogen, 7 - All rest (other, hydro, cogen, cola-to-gas).
+1 wind, 2- Solar, 3 - Storage, 4 - Unabated natural gas, 5- Abated natural gas, 6 - Hydrogen, 7 - Hydro, 8 - Other, 9 - Cogen.

 -   *ResValue_NPV* : Shows the net present value in 2023.
-1 - wind, 2- Solar, 3 - Storage, 4 - Natural gas, 5- Hydrogen and Natural gas blend, 6 - Hydrogen, 7 - All rest (other, hydro, cogen, cola-to-gas).
+1 wind, 2- Solar, 3 - Storage, 4 - Unabated natural gas, 5- Abated natural gas, 6 - Hydrogen, 7 - Hydro, 8 - Other, 9 - Cogen.

 ### <ins>Res_Filter_Functions